YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * OVERRIDE should not be necessary (and may even be dangerous) in most schemes.

-* Incompatible with: -AUTORELEASE, -ON, -ONLINE, -RECORD
+* Incompatible with: AUTORELEASE, ON, ONLINE, RECORD

 ~~~~~~~~
 -RECORD